Sales POC Playbook: Prove Your Product, Build Trust, and Advance Deals

 It's important not to confuse POCs with business cases, free trials, and pilots though.

-POCs vs Business Cases
+POCs vs business cases

-Business cases are more comprehensive, broader in scope, and focus on articulating the broader organizational impact of using a software solution.
 A sales POC can be an important part of making a business case, soliciting buy-in across stakeholders, and demonstrating key value drivers of the solution — but it is not equivalent to a business case on its own.

-POCs vs Free Trials
+POCs vs free trials

-While both POCs and free trials are commonly used by organizations to give buyers a hands-on taste of their products, their components, nuances, and goals are completely different.
-Most free trials offer customers a blank slate, which requires them to start exploring from scratch, this can be effective for less complex software with a product-led growth sales motion, but for more complex enterprise products this can be a blocker.
+Most free trials offer customers a blank slate, which requires them to start exploring from scratch, this can be effective for less complex software with a product-led growth GTM motion, but for more complex enterprise products this can be a blocker.

-POCs vs Pilots
+POCs vs pilots

 Finally, a sales POC is also different from a pilot.
 The main goal of a pilot is to test the software in a real-world environment to evaluate its performance, usability, and impact on the buyer’s organizational operations.
-But pilots generally run for a longer duration than POCs and require customers to go through implementation and onboarding to allow for a more thorough evaluation.

 A sales POC includes enough information to showcase the product's value in terms of how the customer plans to use it.
 This customized demonstration makes it easier for the potential buyer to see the benefits of the software without requiring them to invest time in an extensive setup.

-The Two Types of POCs
+The two types of POCs

 With B2B SaaS, we see two types of Sales POCs used at different points in the buyer journey:

-• Highly Tailored POCs: These are product instances customized for strategic, high-value accounts.
-With these types of POCs, the data within the instance is either highly customized and tailored to the prospect, or the sales and solutions engineering teams work with potential buyers to connect systems and integrate data.
-This type of POC demands significant time and effort.
+These are product instances customized for strategic, high-value accounts.
+With these types of POCs, the data within the instance is highly customized and tailored to the prospect and their needs, or the sales and solutions engineering teams work with potential buyers to connect systems and integrate data.

 The goal is to provide a real-world simulation of the software's value, which demands detailed planning, collaboration, and iteration.

-• Automated POCs: Recently a new type of POC offering has emerged which automates and lightens the load of traditional, highly custom POCs.
 These POCs sit right in between a free trial and a highly custom trial account.
 These are accounts pre-filled with relevant data and give buyers a true sense of how a product works without requiring them to connect their own systems.
-These are a much more scalable alternative to traditional, highly custom POCs.
-Once implemented, sales teams can give buyers access to these pre-filled product instances with a single click.

-What Do Effective POCs Accomplish, and for Who
+What do effective POCs accomplish, and for who

-For the buyer and buying committee, sales POCs provide a way to experience a product's benefits and evaluate if the solution meets their needs.
 Sales POCs are a great way to build consensus across buying committees with multiple stakeholders and they’re a great way for buyers to have confidence in the decision they’re making.
-Buying software is a risk and sales POCs increase the likelihood that buyers make a good choice.

 For sales teams, POCs a proven tactic to shorten deal cycles and increase win rates.
 They're a great way to bring buyers to that “aha” moment where they can experience the value of a solution for themselves.
-Today’s buyers want to get hands-on with your products, and being able to offer them that opportunity can prove to be a differentiator, especially in highly competitive markets.

 As products become more complex, a buyer's doubts and concerns are likely to increase.
 POCs create an opportunity to prove that the software solution can back up its claims, as they provide hands-on validation of the software's capabilities.

-The root of all conflict is misaligned expectations — and enterprise software is no exception.
-Most failed software deployments stem from misaligned expectations.
 Running a sales POC helps manage a buyer's expectations by giving them a clear understanding of how the product works and the results they can expect, increasing the likelihood of successful implementation.

-Recent data from Ebsta and Pavilion shows that top-performing sellers are 109% more likely to satisfy objections by the mid-stage of the sales cycle.
 POCs help sellers replicate this behavior by teasing out potential issues earlier, such as integration challenges, performance issues, usability concerns, gaps in necessary features, security issues, and limited scalability options.

 When buyers interact with the product in a controlled environment, they naturally raise questions and concerns.
 This allows sellers to address these objections upfront, preventing them from becoming deal-breakers later in the process.
-By resolving issues early, sellers can build trust and confidence, smoothing the path to a final agreement.

 By allowing buyers to test the product, POCs showcase the unique features and benefits of the software solution in question.
 This helps differentiate it from what competitors are offering, which can be incredibly useful in gaining customers in industries with heavy competition.

-Depending on the method of delivery (which includes standard demos, customized POCs, trial versions of a product, sandbox environment tests, or interactive product workshops), POCs can provide valuable data on buyer interactions with the product, which can be used to help sellers personalize their follow-up approaches.
+Depending on the method of delivery (which includes standard SaaS demos, customized POCs, trial versions of a product, sandbox environment tests, or interactive product workshops), POCs can provide valuable data on buyer interactions with the product, which can be used to help sellers personalize their follow-up approaches.

 They do this by offering real-world insights into how a potential customer interacts with the software, which helps make sense of user behavior, identify pain points, and determine the effectiveness of specific features.
-This information can be critical for reworking the product, tailoring sales pitches, and determining the likelihood of conversion.

 For example, TestBox typically offers features like engagement tracking, which allows teams to monitor how users interact with the POC, including metrics like time spent, features used, and overall engagement.